Professionals know that coatings are the name of the game in modern detailing.

 The technology is changing and improving rapidly, with more and more product offerings coming on the market all the time.
 Car owners are becoming increasingly aware of the options they have when they come into the shop.

 Ceramic coating is lucrative — but labor-intensive

-Ceramic coating is a money maker.
+Automotive ceramic coating is a money maker.
 It is a high-ticket service, mostly because it can take a lot of time and effort to install.
-Ceramic coating should be preceded by a paint correction service, which adds revenue and profit to your bottom line — but also increases labor and time.
+Automotive ceramic coating should be preceded by a paint correction service, which adds revenue and profit to your bottom line — but also increases labor and time.

 You want applicators that reduce product waste and apply ceramics evenly for easy leveling and a perfect finish.
 You want towels that are paint safe and will not re-introduce defects to surfaces you have already corrected.

 We developed a car wash and polish applicator sponge, which we call the [Saver Applicator] (patent pending) because we kept hearing complaints from ceramic coating installers about how standard microfiber applicators waste expensive ceramic liquid.

 Detailers love the convenience of a soft foam pre-wrapped with soft microfiber, especially when compared to manually wrapping a foam block with a small piece of suede microfiber.
 But the combination of the high absorbency microfiber and the absorbent foam means that expensive product is wasted in the foam core.

 We went to work and developed a solution that includes a hydrophobic plastic layer between the microfiber surface material and the inner foam core.
 Some detailers have reported a 50% reduction in product use depending on the coating and its liquid viscosity.

 BUT reducing waste isn’t the most important benefit.

 The Saver Applicator simply does a better job applying ceramic coating to the surface of the vehicle.